 The 12 Benefits of Reading Books Out Loud

 It's never too early to start reading to your kids.
 Experts recommend starting as soon as they're born.

 Reading aloud to children is one of the most important things you can do to ensure their future success, and more and more Americans seem to be jumping on the read-aloud bandwagon.
 While only 78 percent of families read to their pre-kindergarten-aged children frequently (three or more times a week) in 1993, this increased to 86 percent in 2005, according to the National Center for Education Statistics, and is important to continue increasing for the sake of your children.

 Kids of all ages (and adults, too) benefit from being read to, including even babies and toddlers.

 "Children are never too young to have stories read to them," says Nancy Verhoek-Miller, a specialist in early childhood education at Mississippi State University.

-The benefits are so profound that experts recommend reading aloud to your child as soon as he or she is born, and continuing indefinitely, especially since kids form so much of their intelligence potential during the early years of their life.
+The benefits are so profound, and kids form so much of their intelligence potential during the early years of their life, that experts recommend reading aloud to your child as soon as he or she is born, and continuing indefinitely.

 Why Read to Your Kids?
 Here are 12 Important Reasons